MUSHBAG GROW GUIDE

 STEP 2.
 HARVEST MULTIPLE FLUSHES

-Expect 2 to 3 flushes (crops) of mushrooms per tub.
-Don’t throw the tub away after the first flush, there’s plenty more to come!
+Expect 2 to 3 flushes (crops) of mushrooms per cake.
+Don’t throw the cake away after the first flush, there’s plenty more to come!

 Your grow is finished once mushrooms no longer grow or the substrate eventually succumbs to contaminated.
 Dispose of the spent substrate in a compost heap.